smarter-sh/smarter/docs/source/developers/ci-cd.rst

   GitHub provides caching mechanisms that you can optionally use to speed up dependency installation between workflow runs.

+**GitHub Actions Secrets**

+Some workflows may require sensitive information (like API keys, tokens, or passwords) to function correctly.
+GitHub Actions provides a secure way to store and access these secrets using *GitHub Secrets*.
+Secrets are encrypted environment variables that can be used in your workflows without exposing their values in the code

+See `GitHub Secrets Configuration <https://github.com/smarter-sh/smarter/settings/secrets/actions>`_ for the list of currently configured GitHub Secrets in the main Smarter repository. of the workflows.

 **Further Reading and References**

 - `GitHub Actions Documentation <https://docs.github.com/en/actions>`_